ivanbond-tech/ivanbond-tech/README.md

   </tr>
 </table>

-<p align='center'>I am a freelance developer.
-More information available on my site.</p>
+<p align='center'>I am a freelance web and software developer.
+More information will be available on my site.</p>

 <table align='center'>
 <tr>